actions-marketplace-validations/thechetantalwar_slack-notify/README.md

 ## Usage
 - In the below stated example, separate job for `Notifications` has been created which will send the notification to the SLACK CHANNEL irrespective of the build job status.
 - Message to be sent can be customized as per the need, you can include other properties as well using Github Contexts.
-- In order to use this, all you need is to create a Webhook in your MS TEAMS Channel, follow <a href="https://api.slack.com/messaging/webhooks#create_a_webhook">this link</a> for info about creating a one.
+- In order to use this, all you need is to create a Webhook in your Slack Channel, follow <a href="https://api.slack.com/messaging/webhooks#create_a_webhook">this link</a> for info about creating a one.
 - Once you have created the webhook, just add the Webhook Address in secrets and utilise in your Action File in this manner `${{ secrets.SECRET_NAME }}`.
 - Sample Usage